 Where a spousal support award is insufficient to maintain the sponsored immigrant’s income at the federally specified minimum level, the sponsor remains liable under the Affidavit of Support for the amount necessary to reach the minimum level.
 The Form I-864 obligation may be enforced in a state divorce action, it has been noted, through specific performance of the contract, by an order for spousal support under state law, or by a combination of both.
 The appellate court then stated that, “Here, the trial court was entirely capable of fashioning a remedy under both counts of petitioner’s petition.”
 Therefore the trial court erred when it refused to address the merits of the contract claim.

-The trial court erred because it required the wife to file another case to decide the issue, even those she asked the State trial court to address the issue.
+The trial court erred by requiring the wife to file another case to resolve the issue, even though she had asked the State trial court to address it.
 The appellate court reasoned that the trial court did not find that Federal court could better assess the claim under the Form I-864 obligation.
 The case stated succinctly: “A state court is as capable as a federal court of addressing the contact issue raised by such a claim…” The appellate court referred to an article by Greg McLawsen, “The I-864 Affidavit of Support: An Intro to the Immigration Form You Must Learn to Love/Hate,” 48 Fam.
 L.Q.
 581, 590 & n.58 (2015).

-This article queries why form I-864 claims “are litigated mostly in federal court.”
+This article queries why Form I-864 claims “are litigated mostly in federal court.”
 It noted that this choice is “puzzling.”
 It could be based on “mistaken view that [Form] I-864 enforcement involves ‘federal law.’”
-The Illinois Second District Appellate Court emphasized that the better approach treats the enforcement suit as a contract case, precisely the type of dispute that a state court of general jurisdiction is competent to adjudicate.
+The Illinois Second District Appellate Court emphasized that the better approach is to treat the enforcement suit as a contract case, precisely the type of dispute that a state court of general jurisdiction is competent to adjudicate.

 Conclusion.
 The show 90 Day Fiance brought renewed attention to I-864 claims.
-Based on cases such as this, expect with greater and greater frequency that State trial courts will base their decisions on Federal law based upon breach of contract claims.
+Based on cases such as this, expect State trial courts to increasingly base their decisions on Federal law in breach-of-contract claims.
 Concurrent jurisdiction is the concept that certain claims can be brought in either Federal or State court.

 Cases like this should put an end to the myth that a beneficiary must have received means-tested public benefits to seek support from a sponsor.
 The current I-864 form, in fact, makes this clear.
 It provides in separate paragraphs: